 Why Is Holiday Addiction Relapse So Common?

 Relapse during the holidays can happen for many reasons.
-Most men and women don’t set out to use drugs or drink during the holidays.
-They work hard not to.
-Yet, there are factors that may make this harder during this time of year, such as:
+Most men and women do not set out to use drugs or drink during the holidays, and they most likely work hard to avoid substances.
+Yet, some factors may make abstinence harder during this time of year, such as: